Business Customs

 Car Rental: Both Hertz and Avis offer rental vehicles with or without drivers.
 If you are considering bringing a vehicle with you from overseas, a 4X4 is recommended given the poor, but improving, road conditions throughout the country and in some parts of Baku.

 Language: Business can be conducted in Azerbaijani, Turkish, English, or Russian, with English becoming increasingly prevalent.
-However, business travelers should be prepared to hire an interpreter for $100-150 per day, depending on their experience.
-Outside Baku, most people speak only Azerbaijani.
+However, business travelers should be prepared to hire an interpreter for $200-250 per day, depending on experience.
+Outside Baku, most of the population speaks only Azerbaijani.

 Health